The School Nurse’s Role in Mental Health

 Identification and Referral

 Among all of their other important physical health-related tasks, school nurses need to have an understanding of the signs and symptoms of anxiety, depression, and other mental health concerns.
-Working with teachers to recognize these signs in students and to assist students and their families in finding care providers to continue with the proper diagnosis and treatment is one of the most important parts of the role of school nurses in mental health care.
+Working with teachers to recognize these signs in students is one of the most important parts of the role of school nurses in mental health care.

 Medication Administration and Monitoring

 Once a student has been diagnosed with a mental illness, school nurses will likely be tasked with administering any prescribed medications.
-Nurses should educate themselves on the potential interactions and side effects of the prescriptions and monitor for potential issues.
-Sharing information with parents and the prescribing doctors about the results they have noticed and concerns that they might have for their student is important to successful care.
+Nurses should educate themselves on the interactions and side effects of the prescriptions and monitor for potential issues.
+Sharing information with parents and the prescribing doctors about the results they have noticed is important to successful care.

 Provide a Safe Haven

-School nurses can also help to provide a safe haven for students who are struggling with mental illness.
-They may need a place of calm and quite to help them through an episode of anxiety.
-Some might simply need a little isolation from others, but without the stigma of being sent to guidance or the principal.
-The school nurse typically has the space to allow for their office to be a quiet place for children with mental health challenges to reflect and reset.
+School nurses can also help to provide a haven for students who are struggling with mental illness.
+They may need a place of calm and quiet to help them through an episode of anxiety.
+Some might simply need a little isolation from others, but without the stigma of being sent to the principal.
+The school nurse typically has the space to allow their office to be a quiet place for children with mental health challenges to reset.